1968 Singaporean general election

 General elections were held in Singapore on 13 April 1968 to elect all 58 members of Parliament.
 They were the third general elections since Singapore attained self-governance in 1959 and the first since gaining independence in 1965.
 The ruling People's Action Party (PAP), led by Prime Minister Lee Kuan Yew, won a landslide victory, securing all 58 seats in Parliament.
 Of these, 51 were uncontested, as opposition parties either failed to field candidates or withdrew altogether.
 As a result, the outcome of the elections was effectively determined before polling day.

 The political context of the elections was shaped by a weakened and fragmented opposition.
 Barisan Sosialis (BS), the main opposition party formed by former PAP members, had boycotted Parliament after independence and subsequently withdrew from electoral politics altogether, citing concerns over political repression and the use of the Internal Security Act (ISA) against dissenting voices.
 Other minor parties joined the boycott or were either inactive or lacked the organisational capacity to mount a significant challenge.
 The PAP, in turn, used its control over state institutions and media to reinforce its message of stability, development and national unity during a time of regional uncertainty.

 With a large number of uncontested seats, voter participation was drastically limited.
 Out of 759,367 registered voters, only 77,952 out of 84,883 voted with 65,812 going to the PAP, since ballots were cast in just seven contested constituencies.
 The remaining 51 seats were filled by walkovers.
 While this result was consistent with electoral rules, it highlighted the constrained political environment and the absence of meaningful electoral competition.
-The 1968 elections marked the beginning of a prolonged period of de-facto one-party rule by the PAP, during which the party could pursue their policies without opposition.
-The elections set the tone for Singapore's political trajectory in the decades that followed.
+This election marked the beginning of a prolonged period of de facto one-party rule by the PAP, during which the party could pursue their policies without opposition, setting the tone for Singapore's political trajectory in the decades that followed.